 Product Description

-Very Rare Actual 1971 Japanese First Pressing ~ Vinyl Still In Nice Playing Condition Over 53 Years Later!
-Heavy Grade Hardbound Textured Gatefold Cover, Labels Are Clean.
+Very Rare Actual 1971 Japanese First Pressing ~ Still In Top Condition Over 53 Years Later!
+Heavy Grade Hardbound Textured Gatefold Cover Includes 12-Page Booklet Plus 8-Page Insert With Lyrics In English & Japanese.
+Labels Are Clean.
 Easily One Of The Finest LPs From Elton John!
 Features Rick Wakeman Playing Organ On “Razor Face”, “Rotten Peaches” & The Magnificent Title Track.

 Price On Back Cover Verifies This LP As First Pressing: ¥ 2,000